This section will help you to find answers to general queries about our Public Day.

 Open 24 Hours

 Preston Bus Station Car Park, Tithebarn Street, Preston, PR1 1YT

 Euro Car Park, St. Wilfrid Street, Preston, PR1 2US

-For 2020 we will be running an on-the-day queueing system for all our shows.
+We run an on-the-day queueing system for all our shows.
 So there will be no need to book tickets online in advance.

 Please arrive at your chosen show 15 minutes before the start time to receive a queue number.

 Queue numbers will be issued no earlier than 15 minutes before the show start time on a first come, first served basis with entry to shows closing 5 minutes before the advertised start time.